 Select the alarm mode.
-The alarm mode can be set to:

-"OFF": The alarm is disabled
+The alarm mode can be set to: "OFF": The alarm is disabled the deviation band.

-"LOW": A low alarm is activated when the measured value is below the alarm setpoint.

-"HIGH": A high alarm is activated when the measured value is higher then the alarm setpoint the deviation band.
+A low alarm is activated when the measured value is below the alarm setpoint.
+A high alarm is activated when the measured value is higher then the alarm setpoint

-"DEV" A deviation alarm which is activated when the measured value falls outside of
+A deviation alarm which is activated when the measured value falls outside of